Skip to Content

 How Does a Conviction Impact My Future?

 A felony assault conviction can have lasting consequences beyond jail time.
 You may face difficulty finding employment, housing, or educational opportunities.
 You could also lose your right to possess firearms.
-Working with an experienced defense attorney is key to avoiding or minimizing these long-term effects through expungement or strategic legal resolutions.
+Working with an experienced defense attorney is key to avoiding or minimizing these long-term effects through record relief options or strategic legal resolutions.

 View Our Offices